TheEmeryverse/Docker-Run-Updater-and-Deployment-CLI-Tool/README.md

 # Docker Run Updater and Deployment CLI Tool
  A GNU/Linux Bash script that automatically deploys and updates all your containers run with 'docker run'.
 Will also work on MacOSX with Bash 3.2.
 Can be scheduled with CRON job to keep your docker run containers automatically up to date.
+Further Documentation to follow once development progresses further.

 Features-to-be:

-Automatic container name generation: Complete

 Error handling: WIP